Search

 Spanish Students Learn Traditions of Day of the Dead

 El Día de los Muertos, or Day of the Dead, is a Mexican tradition to celebrate life and honor the loved ones who have died.
 The holiday is celebrated from October 31 through November 2.
-Spanish students at BDS celebrated and honored this tradition; we watched videos and engaged in different activities.
-Sixth grade students learned the history of the holiday, the differences between Halloween and Día de los Muertos, and drew altars inspired by the four elements and guided by this video; seventh grade students wrote biographies and created altars for a person they chose, and eighth grade students focused on this information to construct altars and bake pan de muerto.
-Please click here to see the creative approaches students took to celebrate el Día de los Muertos.
+Spanish students at BDS celebrated and honored this tradition, watching videos and engaging in various activities.
+Sixth grade students learned about the history of the holiday, the differences between Halloween and Día de los Muertos, and drew altars.
+Seventh grade students wrote biographies and created altars for a person they had chosen, and eighth grade students constructed altars and baked pan de muerto.

 Fifth Grade Explores How Languages Get Started